 As we worked, we opened up a portal for a moment of insight.
 With seeing eyes, we peered into the fabric of his upbringing, in a way that he was able to recognize the misrepresentation that was throwing a glitch in his matrix.

 In a moment of insight, connecting with the profound commitment and love he has for his kids, he realized that no matter how distorted his own parents may have expressed it, every child including him, is loved by their parent.
-Regardless how faint the signal might seem when we’re in a little body with big people running around, sometimes completely incapable of attending to another’s needs, they were always doing the best they could.
+Regardless how faint the signal might seem when we’re in a little body with big people doing sometimes insane things, sometimes completely incapable of attending to another’s needs, they were always doing the best they could.

 Including all the nuance of the pain, the anger, the grief, the sadness, there is a much bigger picture at play that isn't necessarily available sitting in the seat of the little one who so desperately yearns for love.

 Nothing he could have done could have changed the pre-existing conditions of his parents, that already had so much momentum down the "crazy train."
-When this awareness went from a nice concept to a direct experience, it creates such relief.
+When this awareness moves from concept to a direct experience, it creates such relief.